Paralysed by choice

 Now don’t lie!
 We have all stood in front of our bursting wardrobes at some point and muttered (or shouted) that we have nothing to wear.
 We think that the more clothes we have, the happier we will be.

-What about sites like ASOS or H&M?
-They have numerous categories, and hundreds, even thousands of products to siphon through.
+Consider sites like ASOS or H&M. They have numerous categories, and hundreds, even thousands of products to siphon through.
 The experience can be pretty overwhelming.
-Have you ever been so overwhelmed that you simply leave the site without even making a purchase?
-Or on the contrary bought multiples pieces, including something that you know you will never wear again?
+Have you ever been so overwhelmed on a similiar site that you simply leave the site without even making a purchase?
+Or on the contrary bought multiples items, including something that you knew you would never wear again?
 Not an ideal situation.

 So what can we do?